-Last Updated 9/26/2019
+Last Updated 6/15/2021

 If an NAIC committee, task force or working group identifies a topic it believes warrants amending an existing model or developing a new model, there are certain steps it must take.
 The NAIC group must have approval of the parent committee and the Executive (EX) Committee before devoting resources to the development or drafting of a model law, unless the model is mandated by federal law or required for consistency or compliance with federal law.
 If the model law development request is granted, the group will begin drafting the model law.
-The model law is drafted by regulators, with assistance from NAIC staff.
-Work on the model law must be completed within one year, plus one National Meeting, from the time it is authorized by the Executive (EX) Committee.
+The model law is drafted by state insurance regulators, with assistance from NAIC staff.
+Work on the model law must be completed within one year, plus one national meeting, from the time it is authorized by the Executive (EX) Committee.

 - The final hurdle is a minimum two-thirds majority vote of the NAIC Executive (EX) Committee/Plenary in favor of adoption of the model law.
 With an affirmative vote, an insurance commissioner commits to devoting resources to implement the model in his or her state or jurisdiction.

 Once the NAIC members have adopted a model law, it becomes a priority of the NAIC.
 The goal is to encourage legislatures or regulatory bodies to adopt the model law, with as few changes as possible, in a majority of states within three years after its adoption by the NAIC members.

 When issues arise where a proposed model law does not meet the two-step test, a group can proceed to develop a guideline to address the regulatory issue.
 The issue must be consistent with the formal charges to the group.
 Guidelines are not considered to be equivalent to model laws of the NAIC.
 Rather, they are considered regulatory best practices.